-KL van Someren ^a, C. Philip Beaman ^b and L Shao ^a

-^a School of the Built Environment, University of Reading, Reading, UK

-^b School of Psychology and Clinical Language Sciences, University of Reading, Reading, UK
+KL van Someren PGDipSurv^a, C Philip Beaman PhD^b and L Shao PhD^a ^aSchool of the Built Environment, University of Reading, Reading, UK ^bSchool of Psychology and Clinical Language Sciences, University of Reading, Reading, UK

-Short title: Users experiences of lighting controls

-Received 31 January 2017; Revised 11 April 2017; Accepted
+Received 31 January 2017; Revised 11 April 2017; Accepted 18 April 2017

 The aim of this paper is to elucidate how occupants perceive their lit environments in a university setting and how they interact with lighting controls using qualitative methods.
 Semi-structured interviews were carried out with academic teaching and research staff.
-Thematic analysis identified four main themes: control and choice, connection with the outdoors, concentration, and comfort.
+Thematic analysis identified four main themes: control and choice, connection with the outdoors, concentration and comfort.
 Participants were largely able to control and adapt their lighting using small power lighting in office spaces and they perceived this as beneficial to comfort and concentration.
-Participants expressed frustration with the light switches in classrooms, a lack of consistency in lighting controls across the university buildings was particularly notable.
+Participants expressed frustration with the light switches in classrooms, and a lack of consistency in lighting controls across the university buildings was particularly notable.
 Installers should consider how piecemeal upgrades on large estates affect the perception of buildings where occupiers face multiple control systems.
 The management of the lighting in classroom spaces including the type and location of blinds, lack of regular window cleaning in some buildings and difficulty in minimising light on projection screens in upgraded classrooms were cited as areas for improvement.
-Wider implications for lighting control and management highlighted by this study include most notably that a lack of end users consultation has serious consequences on their perception of lighting upgrades and their willingness to employ "workarounds".
+Wider implications for lighting control and management highlighted by this study include most notably that a lack of end users consultation has serious consequences on their perception of lighting upgrades and their willingness to employ 'workarounds.'